bartvanhoey/MauiAbpOpenIddict/README.md

-## ABP Framework (OpenIddict) consumed by .NET MAUI
+## Consume an ABP API (OpenIddict) from a .NET MAUI app

 ## Introduction

+In a previous article, I demonstrated how you could consume an ABP Framework API with a .NET MAUI app by providing a username and password in a .NET MAUI page.
+In this article, I will show you a more **secure way of authentication** where we make use of a web browser in the app that **redirects us to the ABP Framework login page**.

-From version 6.0.0  the ABP Framework comes with a [MAUI Application Startup Template](https://docs.abp.io/en/abp/6.0/Startup-Templates/MAUI) to create a minimalist MAUI application project and ABP also start to use **OpenIddict** instead of **IdentityServer**.
+From version 6.0.0 the ABP Framework comes with a [MAUI Application Startup Template](https://docs.abp.io/en/abp/6.0/Startup-Templates/MAUI) to create a minimalist **.NET MAUI** application project and ABP also start to use **OpenIddict** instead of **IdentityServer**.

-This article is about how to consume an **OpenIddict** protected **ABP Framework API** from a **.NET MAUI App**.
-In the article I will only mention the main moving parts of the program.
+I will only mention the main moving parts of the program.
 Keep in mind that only the most important code snippets are included in this article, but you will find the rest of the code needed in the GitHub repository.

 ### Source code